-- (2) Fair value changes of equity securities are calculated by increasing or decreasing stock prices (-10%~10%) and volatility (-10~10%).
-The stock prices and volatility are major unobservable variables. - (3) Fair value changes of equity securities are calculated by increasing or decreasing terminal growth rate $(0\sim1\%)$ and discount rate or liquidation value $(-1\sim1\%)$.
-The growth rate, discount rate, and liquidation value are major unobservable variables. - (4) Even if the sensitivity analysis of the capital contributions and beneficiary certificates is not possible in practice, fair value changes of beneficiary certificates and other securities whose major unobservable variables are composed of the real estate are calculated by increasing or decreasing price fluctuation rate of real estate which is underlying assets and discount rate by 1%.
+^(2) Fair value changes of equity securities are calculated by increasing or decreasing stock prices (-10%~10%) and volatility (-10~10%) and discount rate.
+The stock prices, volatility, and discount rate are major unobservable variables.

+^(3) Fair value changes of equity securities are calculated by increasing or decreasing growth rate (0 \sim 1%) and discount rate (-1 \sim 1%) or liquidation value (-1 \sim 1%).
+The growth rate, discount rate, and liquidation value are major unobservable variables.

+^(4) Even if the sensitivity analysis of the capital contributions and beneficiary certificates is not possible in practice, fair value changes of beneficiary certificates and other securities whose major unobservable variables are composed of the real estate are calculated by increasing or decreasing price fluctuation of real estate which is underlying assets and discount rate by 1%.